Member of Provincial Parliament (Canada)

-Member of Provincial Parliament (MPP) is the title of an elected member of the Legislative Assembly of the Canadian province of Ontario.
-Elsewhere in Canada, the titular designation "Member of Provincial Parliament" has also been used to refer to members of the Legislative Assembly of Lower Canada from 1791 to 1838, and to members of the Legislative Assembly of Quebec from 1955 to 1968.
+Member of Provincial Parliament (post-nominal letters: MPP; député provincial) is the title used by members of the Legislative Assembly of Ontario, a provincial legislature in Canada.
+Historically, the title has also been used by members of the Legislative Assembly of Lower Canada from 1791 to 1838 and members of the Legislative Assembly of Quebec from 1955 to 1968.

 Ontario

 The titular designation "Member of Provincial Parliament" and the initialism "MPP" were formally adopted by the Ontario legislature on April 7, 1938.
 Before the adoption of this resolution, members had no fixed designation.
 Prior to Confederation in 1867, members of the Legislative Assembly of the Province of Canada had been known by various titles, including MPP, MLA and MHA.
 This confusion persisted after 1867, with members of the Ontario legislature using the title Member of the Legislative Assembly (MLA) or Member of Provincial Parliament (MPP) interchangeably.

-In 1938, Frederick Fraser Hunter, the member for St. Patrick (in Toronto), introduced a private member's bill to designate members with the title Member of Parliament (MP), arguing that the titles of MPP or MLA were confusing, inaccurate, and undignified.
+In 1938, Frederick Fraser Hunter, the member for St. Patrick, introduced a private member's bill to designate members with the title Member of Parliament (MP), arguing that the titles of MPP or MLA were confusing, inaccurate, and undignified.
 However, his proposal failed to pass.
 As an alternative, a resolution was adopted fixing the title as Member of Provincial Parliament (MPP).

 The text of the resolution passed by the House on that day is as follows: